cleanlab/cleanlab/docs/README.md

 6. Don't forget to update **docs/source/index.rst** and **docs/source/tutorials/index.rst** to ensure your tutorial properly linked.
 Otherwise it will not appear on docs.cleanlab.ai!

+7. Ask yourself:
+- How can I make this tutorial run faster without sacrificing educational value?
+Perhaps use smaller subsample of the dataset, smaller/pretrained model, etc.
+- What sections of this tutorial are least vital?
+Consider creating a separate [Examples](https://github.com/cleanlab/examples) notebook that features those.

+All of our tutorials are quickstart guides that should run quite fast.
+Longer/comprehensive notebooks are better added in [Examples](https://github.com/cleanlab/examples).

 ## API Documentation